Sai Prashanth: Career

 A playful youth role played by him Annamalai serial by Radaan suddenly changed into a terrific Villain role by the new Director CJ Baskar which earned him the name of Junior Nambiar by the masses.

-As a serial actor, he often played negative roles and collaborated for several ventures with Raadhika's productions.
+As a serial actor, he often played negative roles and collaborated for several ventures with Radhika's productions.
 Sai Prashanth has also appeared on the reality dance shows Maanada Mayilada and Jodi Number One as a contestant, while he hosted other shows including Dhil Dhil Manadhil.

 He has also acted in films including Mundhinam Paartheney (2010), Neram (2013) and Thegidi (2014) in supporting roles.
 In Vadacurry (2014), he appeared as the lead antagonist.

 Family

 His mother Lalitha Subhash was the former president of Tamil Nadu BJP and was also a member of the Regional Censor Board.
 He had a daughter, Rakshitha Prashanth, from his first marriage with Niranjana.

 Death

 Prashanth committed suicide by consuming a poisoned drink at his home on 13 March 2016.